lwlss/MacPherson_2020/markdown/week_review/week3.md

      xaxis="Time (years)",yaxis="Population size",label=["Prey" "Predator"], legend =:topright)
 ```

+Note: There is no analytical solution for the above ODEs

 The above code was adapted from the following ODE's from Wilkinson's book.

 !["LVEquations"](../../images/lveqs.png)